-The fastest way of reaching Croatia from Greece is to take a plane from Athens to Dubrovnik, Split, Zadar or Zagreb.
-Croatia Airlines operate flights from Athens to Dubrovnik while Aegean Airlines has flights between Athens and four mentioned cities.
+The fastest way of reaching Croatia from Greece is to take a plane from Athens to Dubrovnik, Split or Zagreb.
+Both Croatia Airlines and Volotea operate flights between Athens and Dubrovnik while Aegean Airlines offers flights between Athens and each of these three Croatian cities.

 Patras is Greece's main port for ferry services to Italy.
 All departures to Italy leave at midnight.

 If you prefer to fly, Dubrovnik is connected by Athens during summer season.
-Both Croatia Airlines and Aegean Airlines fly on this route several times a week.
-The flight takes only 1.5 hours which is very fast and convenient for those who are short on time and prefer comfort.
+Three different airline companies operate flights on this route during the summer season.
+Passengers can choose from flying with Croatia Airlines, Aegean Airlines and Volotea.
+The flight takes only 1.5 hours which is convenient for those who are short on time.

 Taking Jadrolinija's ferry from the port of Dubrovnik in the very south of Croatia you will arrive to port to of Bari in Italy.
 This ferry operates only from April until the end of October.
 Crossing time is from 8 to 10 hours.
 From there you can take ferries to several ports in Greece.